 - bilateral lamina and pedicle fracture at C2

 - usually associated with anterolisthesis of C2 on C3

 Treatment can be bracing or more typically internal fixation.

 The term "hangman fracture" was introduced by Schneider in 1965 5.
-Strictly speaking, the fracture is actually misnamed and should more correctly be called "Hangee" fracture.
-As an historical note there are 4 methods of judicial hanging and the process is more complicated than may be evident at first glance6
+Strictly speaking, the fracture is actually misnamed and should more correctly be called "hangee" fracture.
+As a historical note there are four methods of judicial hanging and the process is more complicated than may be evident at first glance.

 - 1. Giauque AP, Bittle MM, Braman JP.
 Type I hangman's fracture.
 Curr Probl Diagn Radiol.
 2012;41 (4): 116-7. doi:10.1067/j.cpradiol.2011.07.013 - Pubmed citation

 - 2. Mirvis SE, Young JW, Lim C et-al. Hangman's fracture: radiologic assessment in 27 cases.
 Radiology.
 1987;163 (3): 713-7.
 Radiology (citation) - Pubmed citation

 - 3. Parisi M, Lieberson R, Shatsky S. Hangman's fracture or primary spondylolysis: a patient and a brief review.
 Pediatr Radiol.
 1991;21 (5): 367-8. - Pubmed citation

 - 4. Longstreth WT, Cohen W, Reay DT.
 Hangman's fracture.
 J Neurosurg Spine.
 2011;15 (5): 576. doi:10.3171/2011.3.SPINE11206 - Pubmed citation